publishpress/PublishPress-Revisions/readme.txt

 * To schedule changes to a published post, just set the desired future date before hitting Update.

 = Features =
-* Schedule or request changes to published posts and pages using the Gutenberg (or Classic) Editor
+* Schedule or request changes to published posts and pages using the Gutenberg or Classic Editor.
-* Revision fields include Content, Title, Excerpt, Categories, Tags, Custom Taxonomy Terms, Page Parent or Page Template
+* Revision fields include Content, Title, Excerpt, Categories, Tags, Custom Taxonomy Terms, Page Parent or Page Template.
-* Display changes using the familiar Compare Revisions interface
+* Display changes using the familiar Compare Revisions interface.
 * Front-end preview display of Pending / Scheduled Revisions with Compare, Approve, and Edit buttons.
-* Make further changes to Pending Revisions and Scheduled Revisions with Gutenberg or Classic Editor
+* Make further changes to Pending Revisions and Scheduled Revisions with Gutenberg or Classic Editor.
 * New WordPress role, "Revisor" is a moderated Editor.
 * Works with site-wide WordPress Roles, or in conjunction with <a href="https://publishpress.com/presspermit/">PressPermit Pro</a> for page-specific or category-specific permissions.